PetrCala/AP_HW2/README.md

 ### How to run:

 #### Option 1:
-1. Clone the folder into your computer (using `https://github.com/PetrCala/AP_HW2.git`).
+1. Clone the folder into your computer (using `git clone https://github.com/PetrCala/AP_HW2.git`).
 2. Into the `data/` folder, add a file called `Asset_pricing_Hw_2_data.RData`, which can be downloaded through Moodle.

 #### Option 2: